heisenbugged/megaphone/README.md

 ## Usage

+Now, you have to generate the files megaphone needs to work

+   $ rails generate megaphone:install

-Once installed, add the following line to the model you want to receives messages
+After that, you justa have to add the following line to the model you want to receives messages

 ```ruby
     include Megaphone::Notifiable